arschles/cpp-linkedlist/README.md

 - A `g++` compiler capable of compiling to the C++17 standard (e.g. `-std=c++17`)
 - `make`

-Once you have these tools installed, run `make run-ll` to execute the tests.
+Once you have these tools installed, run `make test-ll` to execute the tests.